-- The ASDAN course recognises personal achievements and helps pupils manage their own learning. - The portfolio showcases pupil skills and acts as a record of achievement. - ASDAN enables pupils to manage their learning in a variety of real-life contexts and encourages pupil choice. - The skills developed in ASDAN lessons can support pupils in their Welsh Baccalaureate activities, as well as in English and Humanities topics.
+- The ASDAN course recognises personal achievements and helps pupils manage their own learning. - The portfolio showcases pupil skills and acts as a record of achievement. - ASDAN enables pupils to manage their learning in a variety of real-life contexts and encourages pupil choice. - The skills developed in ASDAN lessons can support pupils in their wider Key Stage 4 lessons.
+There is a focus on supportive and formative feedback until a candidate reaches the level required for summative assessment.